 Regulatory capital ratios are calculated by dividing Tier 1 and Total capital by risk-weighted assets.
-The calculation of risk-weighted assets is determined by OSFI's prescribed rules relating to on- and off-statement of financial position exposures and includes an amount for the market risk exposure associated with the Bank's trading portfolios, as well as, an amount for operational risk.
+The calculation of risk-weighted assets is determined by OSFI's prescribed rules relating to on- and off-statement of financial position exposures and includes an amount for the market risk exposure associated with the Bank's trading portfolios, as well as an amount for operational risk.

 In addition, OSFI expects all deposit-taking institution to early attain "all-in" target capital ratios equal to or greater than the 2019 minimum capital ratios plus conservation buffer.
-These targets are a Common Equity Tier 1 (CET1) ratio of 7%; a Tier 1 Capital ratio of 8.5% and a Total capital ratio of 10.5%.
+These targets are a Common Equity Tier 1 ("CET1") ratio of 7%; a Tier 1 capital ratio of 8.5% and a Total capital ratio of 10.5%.
 In addition to the CET1, Tier 1 and Total capital ratios, Canadian banks are also required to ensure their compliance of Basel III Leverage Ratio which came into effect on January 1, 2015 to replace the assets to capital multiple, and is required to be publicly disclosed.
 In August 2014, the Bank received its authorized leverage ratio from OSFI, which has been communicated on a bilateral basis.

 Under Basel III framework, the Bank adopts the Standardized Approach for credit risk and Basic Indicator Approach for operational risk to assess capital adequacy.
-As for market risk, based on OSFI's guidance on eligibility of requirement, the Bank opted not to compute market risk capital at this time due to the immateriality of its trading positions.
+For market risk, the Bank does not have trading portfolios to meet the qualifying criteria prescribed by OSFI for computing market risk capital requirements.